mflatt/not-a-box/README.txt

    is not obviously a plain procedure; with the analysis in "schemify/schemify.rkt", the indirection is not needed often in a typical program, and the overhead appears to be light when it is needed.
 The rest of the implementation of Racket structures looks straightforward.

- * Delimited continuations and continuation marks can be implemented in terms of Chez primitives.
-It looks like there's room for improvement by building in some support for continuation marks, though.

- * The thread and event layer should be relatively easy to reimplement using Chez engines.
+ * Racket's delimited continuations, continuation marks, threads, and events are mostly in place (see "core-control.ss", "core-engine.ss", and the source for "thread.rktl"), but to integrate I/O, the scheduler needs access to the OS's select()/epoll()/kqueue()/WaitMultipleEvents().

  * The Racket FFI looks a lot like the Chez FFI, so I expect that to mostly work, although there may be allocation issues.